 Implement data governance structure and standards to ensure proper stewardship and maintenance of all data.

-Keep maximizing the benefits of Fusion, the City's enterprise resource planning software, and investing in the right technology to support a high-performing workplace.
+Keep maximizing the benefits of Fusion and investing in the right technology to support a high-performing workplace.

 Advance enterprise-level business solutions to enable effective information-sharing across work groups.